h3/prerender-spa-plugin/README.md

   ```
   in order to reduce ambiguity.
 The old format still works for the time being.
 - The default renderer is no longer PhantomJS.
 It has been replaced with [puppeteer](https://github.com/GoogleChrome/puppeteer).
 It is fairly simple to develop your own renderer as well.
 An alternate [jsdom](https://github.com/tmpvar/jsdom)-based renderer is available at [@prerenderer/renderer-jsdom](https://www.npmjs.com/package/@prerenderer/renderer-jsdom).
-- `prerender-spa-plugin` is now based on [prerenderer](https://github.com/Tribex/prerenderer).
+- `prerender-spa-plugin-next` is now based on [prerenderer](https://github.com/Tribex/prerenderer).
 Accordingly, most bugs should be reported in that repository.

 ## What is Prerendering?